STarLo-rd/STarLo-rd.github.io/docs/brandpulse/why-it-rocks.md

 # Why It Rocks

 Let’s cut to the chase: **BrandPulse** isn’t just another project—it’s a beast that shows what I can do and why it matters.
-It’s chewing through700,000 tweets a second and spitting out live insights like it’s nothing.
+It’s chewing through 700,000 tweets a second and spitting out live insights like it’s nothing.
 Here’s why this thing rocks for businesses, my portfolio, and anyone who digs good tech.

 ## The Wow Factor
 - **Sheer Scale**: 700k requests a second?
 That’s nuts—Twitter only hits that during Super Bowl-level chaos.
 I built it to flex that kind of muscle, proving it can handle anything a global brand throws at it.
 Demo it live, and jaws drop—pie chart flipping, alerts popping, all at warp speed.